angepagel/E-Pong/README.md

-# Electron-Game
+# Electron-Pong
-An Electron game prototype made in JavaScript with p5.js.
+A simple Pong game written in JavaScript with Electron and p5.js.